hotosm/osm-fieldwork/doc/externaldata.md

 database.

-There is a translation between the column names one gets when querying the data and how ODK Collect see it.
+There is a translation between the column names one gets when querying the data and how ODK Collect sees it.
 There is the following translation from ODK to OSM as well, and they all have to work together for a clean data flow.
 I like to keep all the tag and values as similar as possible, cause otherwise it's easy to get lost.
 The rough rule of thumb is to make sure that all names are unique.
 As I'm using